armbian/documentation/docs/User-Guide_FAQ.md

 However Armbian's way of building kernel images is slightly different than the standard distribution method.
 The best way is to follow the procedures in the [Developer Guide](https://docs.armbian.com/Developer-Guide_Build-Preparation/).

-## How do I upgrade from Armbian Buster to Bullseye?

-Armbian does not offer a standardized way nor do we encourage users to upgrade their userspace like Focal to Jammy, Jammy to Noble, Bullseye to Bookworm, Bookworm to Trixie.
-We would love to do that but the reason why we cannot is simply the lack of ressources in time and devices to test such upgrades in random scenarios.

-You can try to upgrade your userspace by following official ways from Debian/Ubuntu but make sure to freeze your firmware packages via `armbian-config` beforehand.
-Also please don't blame/complain at Armbian if something goes wrong or have other issues with the upgraded system.

 ## Why I cannot choose a specific kernel version (5.11.5 for example)?

 Each kernel Armbian offers has a custom patchset on top which would be impossible to maintain compatibility to each and every kernel version out there.
 Therefore the choice is usually limited to up to three branches: legacy, current and edge.
 Depending on board/family the versions behind these branches may differ.
 You can lookup them in the [source code](https://github.com/armbian/build/tree/master/config/sources/families).

 ## Can I upgrade my userspace, like Buster to Bullseye or Focal to Jammy?

-Userspace upgrades are neither tested nor supported.
-The reason behind is simply the lacking of (human) ressources to test different scenarios on different boards.
-A dist-upgrade may work but as stated if something goes wrong Armbian cannot provide assistance.
-You are on your own to fix issues.
+Armbian does not offer a standardized way nor do we encourage users to upgrade their userspace like Focal to Jammy, Jammy to Noble, Bullseye to Bookworm, Bookworm to Trixie.
+We would love to do that but the reason why we cannot is simply the lack of ressources in time and devices to test such upgrades in random scenarios.

+You can try to upgrade your userspace by following official ways from Debian/Ubuntu but make sure to freeze your firmware packages via `armbian-config` beforehand.
+Also please don't blame/complain at Armbian if something goes wrong or have other issues with the upgraded system.

 ## Where do I ship a board so that Armbian will add support?